intltechventures/Lab.Architecture/Diagrams/README.md

   + Usually does not support an enterprise-wide shared repository

-### Simple Achitecture Diagramming Tools - Primary Suggestions
+### Other Achitecture Diagramming Tools - Primary Suggestions

 _```illustrative, not exhaustive```_